 When the mind is controlled by the world, that which is created to be a life-giving force becomes a destructive one.
 “Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind [phroneo] earthly things” (Phil.
 3:19).

 The “mind” is a spiritual reality.
 Thus, one may see, most of all, in the modern-day a very concerted effort to control the mind.
 The enemy knows its power.
 I have, in the past touched on this subject before, see here and here.

 The enemy seeks to enslave the mind by chaining it to this fallen world.
 He constantly offers “freedom,” which is the broad path.
 He offers because he cannot force anyone to betray himself, that is a person must willingly and freely give himself over to spiritual slavery through a perverse phroneo.

 This is the demonic form of control: deluding people into handing over their God-given freedom and thinking that they are “free” in doing so.

-It is through the illusion of “freedom” that the enemy deludes people into freely compromising themselves, to the extent sometimes that they even love slavery, and will be convinced that slavery is actual freedom.
+It is through the illusion of “freedom” that the enemy deludes people into freely compromising themselves, to the extent that sometimes they even love the slavery, and will be convinced that slavery is actual freedom.
 In this state they will guard their slavery at all costs, thinking they are fighting for “freedom.”
 This is a scary state.

 Christ the Lord offers the Cross, which seems to be slavery.
 Deny yourself, take it up, He says.
 Lose your life and you will find it (cf. Matt.
 16:24ff).
 Enter by the narrow gate (cf. Matt 7:13ff).
 Through what appears to be “loss” and “confinement” true spiritual freedom, true liberty, is found.